borntofrappe/game-development/05 Super Mario Bros/README.md

 In _Super Mario Bros — Assignment_ find the version including the assignments. -->

-The game is developed in _Super Mario Bros \*_ folders.
-There are also additional demos to discuss dedicated topics:
+The game is introduced by a series of demos discussing specific topics.
+These are developed in the "Prep" folder:

 1. _Tiles_, how to render tiles and fake movement with horizontal scroll

 2. _Character_, how to render, move, jump and animate the sprite making up the character

 3. _Level_, how to generate a level with different features

+From these demos, there is a considerable learning curve to develop the full game, and therefore I decided to develop a few updates to incorporate the lecturer's code.

 ## Resources